A New Hashtag is Born and an Old One is Clarified

-#birdcp: prompt alerts of rare or uncommon birds in Manhattan, with or without photos or videos
+#birdcp: prompt alerts of rare or uncommon birds in Manhattan (including first arrivals of migrants), with or without photos or videos

-#birdcpp: Manhattan bird photos and videos of common birds, or of any birds NOT accompanying a prompt alert
+#birdcpp: alerts and bird photos and videos in Manhattan of common birds, or of any birds NOT accompanying a prompt alert

 People can use hashtags any way they want on Twitter.
 We can’t control how #birdcp and #birdcpp are used.